What Is the Reddin 3D Leadership Model?

 Process-oriented behaviour represents the analytical and systematic side of leadership.
 Leaders who emphasise this dimension are akin to architects, continuously refining and optimising the systems and workflows that underpin the organisation's operations.

-Process-oriented leaders are champions of continuous improvement.
+Process-oriented leaders champion continuous improvement.
 They encourage their teams to think critically about how work is done, promoting a culture of innovation and adaptation.
-They see processes as the lifeblood of the organisation, and their commitment to streamlining operations often leads to enhanced productivity, reduced costs, and a competitive edge in the marketplace.
+They see processes as the organisation's lifeblood, and their commitment to streamlining operations often leads to enhanced productivity, reduced costs, and a competitive edge in the marketplace.
+In summary, process-oriented leaders are the architects of operational excellence.
+They work behind the scenes to ensure the organisation functions like a well-oiled machine.
+They understand that small process improvements can lead to significant gains in overall performance.

 Leadership Dimension